The Nice Guys: Development

-Like Black's previously directed film Kiss Kiss Bang Bang, The Nice Guys takes inspiration from Brett Halliday, namely his novel Blue Murder.
+Like Shane Black's previously directed film Kiss Kiss Bang Bang (2005), The Nice Guys takes inspiration from Brett Halliday, namely his novel Blue Murder.
 Black initially wrote a version of the script along with Anthony Bagarozzi in 2001 which established the characters but otherwise was vastly different.
 According to Black, each would start with one detective, he with March and Bagarozzi with Healy.
 Along the way, they swapped characters and eventually wrote a first draft.
 This version of the script failed to attract any buyers, and then Black reworked it into a 64-page version that would serve for a television pilot.
 CBS became attracted to it, but given the contents led to many objections by the Standards and Practices department, it eventually did not progress.
 Black would later, upon promoting the release of the final film, speak disparagingly of the idea of the television series, stating that such a show "wouldn't have been any good".
 By 2009, Bagarozzi suggested changing the film from a contemporary setting to the 1970s.
-Black's producer friend Joel Silver was initially wary of the idea as he felt audiences would not be as welcoming to a period piece, but he changed his mind after producing Sherlock Holmes.
+Black's producer friend Joel Silver was initially wary of the idea as he felt audiences would not be as welcoming to a period piece, but he changed his mind after producing Sherlock Holmes (2009).
 Black stated the change in time period helped as in contrast to "the divisiveness that we see now", the 1970s was full of multiculturalism and "was the aftermath of the protests and you got a sense that we are all in it together".
-The contents also drew from films of the period such as Vanishing Point and Five Easy Pieces.
+The contents also drew from films of the period such as Vanishing Point (1971) and Five Easy Pieces (1970).
 Bagarozzi noted how the title The Nice Guys aimed to be ironic and non-descriptive, as the two main characters were "literally the two worst people that we could think of and then trying to make that fun," given "one breaks arms for a living and the other cons old ladies out of money."

 Casting

-After Shane Black completed Iron Man 3 in 2013, Silver asked Black what he wanted to do next, and he expressed interest in doing The Nice Guys.
-The scripts were sent to Ryan Gosling and Russell Crowe, and both wound up taking the roles specially for the prospect of working with one another.
+After Shane Black completed the Marvel Cinematic Universe (MCU) film Iron Man 3 in 2013, Silver asked Black what he wanted to do next and he expressed interest in doing The Nice Guys.
+The script was sent to Ryan Gosling and Russell Crowe, and both wound up taking the roles specially for the prospect of working with one another.
 Gosling even stated that when he read the script already picturing Crowe as Healy, "the movie just immediately became so funny" as he had never seen Crowe in a similar role.
 Gosling and Crowe accepted in a period of three days, and Black cited the casting as the reason the film was able to move forward, summed up as "After thirteen years it just popped into place in three days".
 The film was announced in June 2014, and other casting news followed with Margaret Qualley and Angourie Rice officially joining in September.
 Matt Bomer, Keith David, Beau Knapp, and Kim Basinger were confirmed in October, and Ty Simpkins and Jack Kilmer were announced in November.